Dromediansk/ai-bot-gpt-3/README.md

-## AI chat bot
+## AI GPT-3 Chatbot

-Chatting application using advanced AI model (Codex) that provides helpful answers.
+Chatting application using advanced AI model (GPT-3) that provides helpful answers.
+Integrated as Progressive Web App to have easy access on devices.
 It can be served as a tool to increase productivity, get queries in difficult topics or just chit-chat.

 ### Tech stack